linode/docs/docs/applications/configuration-management/monitoring-salt-minions-with-beacons/index.md

         mkdir /srv/reactor

-2. On your Salt master, create a reactor state file in the `/srv/reactor` directory and include the following:
+2. Then, create a reactor state file in the `/srv/reactor` directory and include the following:

     {{< file "/srv/reactor/nginx_conf_reactor.sls" yaml >}}
 /etc/nginx/nginx.conf: